 This eclectic bathroom by Designstiles features a beautiful art deco orange wallpaper, which becomes the star of the show in this space.
 A round floor mat recalls the circular shapes on the wallpaper, and a mirror with a fantastic frame adds the perfect finishing touch.Continue to 10 of 16 below.

 A small yet ultra-sleek bathroom benefits from an influx of muted orange to add light and space.
 The design by Moon Design + Build features a smooth, almost cake-like shade of orange that perfectly complements the white shower area and the floating natural wood cabinets.
 A dark granite floor provides a helpful contrast.Continue to 11 of 16 below.

 11 of 16

 Nautical Orange Boy's Bathroom

 We've seen orange in a girl's bathroom, but it also works for a boy's.
-This nautical-themed bathroom by Peppermint Bliss uses orange as its main color, accented by a bright blue and lots of white.
-Note the fun, unusual bathtub wall tile, which recalls waves on the water.Continue to 12 of 16 below.
+This nautical-themed bathroom by Peppermint Bliss uses orange as its main color, accented by bright blue and lots of white.
+Note the fun, bathtub alcove with blue wall tile, which is reminiscent of waves on the water.Continue to 12 of 16 below.

 12 of 16

 This ultra-minimal bathroom by Bower Architecture features a light well above the tub, a square orange tile that brings a sense of order and symmetry, and a very basic vanity.
 The absence of superfluous decorations or items ensures that this bathroom keeps an ultra-modern profile.Continue to 13 of 16 below.

 This bathroom by Found Associates makes a bold style statement with a column pedestal sink, a green wall, and orange faucet taps and spout.
 The single towel peg to the side of the sink is also a very interesting touch.
 Clean geometrical shapes and well-defined, bright colors are characteristic of the contemporary style.Continue to 14 of 16 below.